[?] Subscribe To The Bookkeeping Blog

 Stay tuned .... there will be more to come ... at some point ... on a day when I feel like sharing / talking about myself.

-So until I'm in a chatty mood, I'll share a picture of two of my best friends.
 They originally started working at Lakeshore Bookkeeping Services as bookkeepers-in-training.
 However, it soon became evident that their talents leaned more towards the people side of the business.
-Both are happy in their positions as Greeters. ;-)
+They were happy in their positions as Greeters but have now retired. ;-)

 Your email address will be kept private.
 I will never publish your email address.
 It will only be used for the purposes that you intended.
 It will never be sold, rented, or traded.